burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. The interpreter as a computer program adds an extra level of abstraction.
 The standard implementation Python interpreter is CPython (https://github.com/python/cpython).
 It is called CPython because it has been implemented in C. Such software as an interpreter improves the time for completing the project from a social point of view, but the implementation of your algorithms, and underlying system can be suboptimal from an execution time standpoint (of course provided you have the skills and time to implement, debug, profile the functionality on your own).

 6. The absence of a compiler has *pros* - you do not spend time on a compilation, but there are *cons* - now, the compiler will not tell you about errors in the code because there is no compiler.
+And not only this, you can not adjust compilation for your needs.

 7. Uncontrollable memory allocations in a program that should execute and live in OS for a long time and during runtime require extra memory allocation - which may lead to memory fragmentation and other memory problems.
 In Python, you don't have control over the memory in your application.
 These uncontrollable memory allocations can happen in Python runtime or inside external C or C++ libraries under which Python depends.

 8. Compiler optimization tricks such as code inlining are out of the scope of any interpretable language because for performing such optimization you should have a compiler.
-The elimination of the compiler stage will make this optimization and other [code optimization](#code-optimization) executed during compile-time impossible for user-defined algorithms.
+The elimination of the compiler stage will make this optimization and other [code optimization](#code-optimization) executed during compile-time impossible for user-defined algorithms literally due to the absence of the compiler.

 9. During creating multithread implementation, you should be careful about memory fences (memory barriers or memory fences are used to enforce ordering constraints of executed instruction in a superscalar processor before and after memory barrier/fence), synchronization, data races, atomic operations, absence of storing some objects in registers via volatile qualifier (which is absent in Python language).
 In reality, the implementation of interpreters is typically highly leveraged into existing C or C++ libraries because creating actual modules of functionality in an interpreter by itself is not effective.
 However, it is not true that all C and C++ libraries are thread-safe.
 And so, creating a true multithreading environment inside an interpreter can be tricky.
 If you want to learn more about how Concurrency in Python is implemented (and want to know more about Global Interpreter Lock (GIL)) we recommend talks by one Python enthusiast, David Beazley: [An Introduction to Python Concurrency, David Beazley](https://www.dabeaz.com/tutorials.html).
 Do not get us wrong.
 Developers of the Python interpreter did their best, but the problem was not so easy in the first place.
 Once the Python interpreter resolves it, then at least you should observe speedup from this compute-bound example: